Our Most Commonly Used Databases

 - Look in the Houff Library Periodical Holdings listing to see if the library subscribes to the magazine or journal that carries your article.

-Not there?
-Then copy and paste the JOURNAL name in the following links.
+- Not there?
+Then copy and paste the JOURNAL name in the following link.
 This will tell you if it's full-text in one of our 200+ databases:

 VCCS Online Journal Search

-- Try these sources: JSTOR, Wiley InterScience, Oxford University Press, and American Chemical Society.
+- Try these sources: JSTOR, Wiley Online Library, Oxford University Press, and American Chemical Society.

 - Try DOAJ: Directory of Open Access Journals.
 This has full-text to 91,000+ articles.